-There are two main types of school bonds issued (1) term and (2) serial.
-Term bonds are issued for a definite period of years, such as, 10 year bonds, or 20 year bonds.
+There are two main types of school bonds issued: (1) term, and (2) serial.
+Term bonds are issued for a definite period of years, such as tenyear bonds, or twenty-year bonds.
 These are payable only at maturity.
 Serial bonds mature serially, that is, one or more each year.
 Thus, in serial bonds, the levy must include interest and serial maturities each year.